Gamal Abdel Nasser: Criticism

-Antisemitism
+Antisemitism allegations

-During an interview with Gerhard Frey in the German neo-Nazi newspaper National-Zeitung on May 1st, 1964, Nasser said that "no person, not even the most simple one, takes seriously the lie of the six million Jews that were murdered [in the Holocaust]."
+During an interview with Gerhard Frey in the German neo-Nazi newspaper National-Zeitung on May 1, 1964, Nasser said that "no person, not even the most simple one, takes seriously the lie of the six million Jews that were murdered [in the Holocaust]."
 However, he is not known to have ever again publicly called the figure of six million into question, perhaps because his advisors and East German contacts had advised him on the subject.
 Nasser, convinced of its authenticity, also encouraged the distribution of the antisemitic fabrication The Protocols of the Elders of Zion.
 He believed that the Jews greatly influenced the global financial market and that they ultimately strove for world domination.
 Nasser also hired former Nazi officials like Johann von Leers to distribute antisemitic propaganda.
 He is, however, thought to have been more moderate in that regard than contemporary political powers like Young Egypt or the Muslim Brotherhood.